garden-io/garden/docs/overview/case-studies/cloud-development.md

 ---
 order: 4
-title: "Case study: How Obligate relies on Garden's cloud dev environments"
+title: "How Obligate relies on Garden's cloud dev environments"
 ---

 # Case study: How Obligate relies on Garden's cloud dev environments